-At some point I’d like to post some of the CodeU content on Happy Coding.
+At some point I’d like to take what I’ve learned for CodeU and turn that into more general content.
 This will probably take the form of Google Cloud tutorials and lesson plans.

 Speaking of lesson plans, I’d also like to expand the woefully neglected teaching section of this site.
 I want to go back and tie the tutorials together with a common thread, and organize things in a way that’s more teacher-friendly.

 As for teaching, I’m hoping to get more practice teaching in person.
 I’d love to do CCFest again, and I’ve been daydreaming about teaching a class at my day job.
 This would have to happen later in the year, after CodeU ends in the summer.

 Another thing I’ve been daydreaming about is playing with print.
 Something like making posters out of a Processing sketch or the color projects mentioned above.
 I don’t plan on making any money off of it, but it’s something I know nothing about so it sounds super interesting.
 Back in DC there was an event called Artomatic where anybody could set up their art in a shared space, and I’d love to find something similar out here.

 Of course, I want to get back to my 2018 Android goals.
 I want to finish up the tutorials and release that game I keep talking about.

 I want to put together a small personal webpage and upload some pictures I’ve taken.
 This has been on my mental to-do list for a long time, so hopefully I can finally cross it off this year.